-Many a time when you try installing an update to Windows 10, it simply says that ‘The update isn’t applicable to your computer‘.
-That’s strange right because it was Windows which downloaded them in the first place.
-In this post, first, you need to take a understand the reason behind it and then follow the suggested fix.
+Many a time when you try installing, updating or upgrading Windows 11/10, it simply says that The update is not applicable to your computer.
+That’s strange right because it was Windows that downloaded them in the first place.
+In this post, first, you need to take understand the reason behind it and then follow the suggested fix.
 This post is sure to resolve the issue for you.

+The scenario is that, when you try to install Windows 11/10, using Windows Update Standalone Installer, you might receive this error message.
 This error might mean that your computer doesn’t have the required updates installed.
 The reasons could be many!

-- The update is superseded: Sometimes, there is a newer version of Windows already available on the PC, and Windows or maybe the version you are trying to install manually, is an older version.
+- The update is superseded: Sometimes, there is a newer version of Windows already available on the PC, and Windows, or maybe the version you are trying to install manually, is an older version.
 This is why it fails.

 - Wrong update for architecture: 32 Bit or 64 Bit or maybe an ARM.
 Updates are designed according to PC architecture, and if the update you are trying to install does not match the architecture for your CPU, you may encounter this error message.